palexus/Lyrics-webscraping/README.md

 Clone this project and create a new environement, e.g.

-'conda create -n webscraping -c conda-forge scikit-learn'
+  conda create -n webscraping -c conda-forge scikit-learn